Azure/azure-powershell/src/StorageMover/docs/New-AzStorageMoverJobDefinition.md

 ## PARAMETERS

 ### -AgentName
-Name of the agent to assign for new job runs of this definition.
+Name of the Agent to assign for new Job Runs of this Job Definition.

 ```yaml
 Type: System.String